 This one deals with the ability to quickly “reload” knowledge from a book.
 Unless you have a photographic memory (I know I don’t), you might find that you forget most of the ideas in a book within just a few weeks.
 After experiencing this again and again, I concluded that an important part of reading books is ensuring a faster way to “reinstall” the knowledge later on.

 Highlighting the book you read is an easy way to do that.
-By highlighting the important ideas in a book, you can read just the those parts when you want to get the knowledge back.
+By highlighting the important ideas in a book, you can read just those parts when you want to get the knowledge back.

 7. Get organized

 Have you ever lost something and spent a lot of time trying to find it?
 I certainly do.
 Obviously, that’s not a good way to use your time.
 Isn’t it much better if you can quickly find what you need when you need it?
 That’s why you should get your stuff organized.

 It applies not just to your physical stuff, but also to your ideas, appointments, and others.
 Have a place to store each of them and organize them in such a way that you can easily find them later.